Selection of appropriate scenarios and models for your needs is a critical step in conducting an impact assessment.

 Given the similarity of emission scenarios up to the year 2030, it may only be necessary to select one scenario for impact assessment.
 However, beyond 2030 the emission scenarios diverge, so at least two scenarios should be selected, e.g. RCP4.5 and RCP8.5.

-CSIRO’s Climate Futures approach has been developed to simplify communication and use of climate projections and to help capture the range of projection results relevant to a specified region.
+CSIRO’s Climate Futures Framework has been developed to simplify understanding, communication and use of climate projections and to help capture the range of projection results relevant to a specified region.
 This enables a large amount of climate model output (for a particular time period and emissions scenario) to be condensed into a small number of categories, each of which is defined by a range of change in two climate variables such as temperature and rainfall.
-It is supported by the Australian Climate Futures web tool .

 Knutti, R., et. al. 2013.